shuffleo/storyboard-tool/README.md

 ### Creating a Project

-When you first open the app, a default project is created.
+When you first open the app, a default project is created with 3 scenes, each containing 5 shots.
 You can edit the project details in the Inspector panel.

 ### Adding Shots